 Anne Morris concludes: “2020 has seen a huge rise in blended learning as schools entered lockdown – and being young and very tech-efficient, our tutors have been the driving force of many remote learning programmes.
 Being agile and providing support in a digital space is something we’ve been doing a lot of over the past few months and we’re excited to build on this as the key is to continue to adapt and provide increased support for learners wherever needed.”

-Funding for the paid tutors is provided from Activate Learning and the government’s National Tutoring Programme.
+Funding for the paid tutors is provided from Activate Learning and the Government’s Covid Catch-Up fund.